 And then there are fun maths games that will totally shake up everything you've ever believed in.
 May we present Grime Dice

 !
-Depending on the version you choose, this set contains either 5 or 10 dice that will allow you to challenge up to two friends to a game.
+This set contains either 10 dice that will allow you to challenge up to two friends to a game.
 Statistically speaking, you have a higher chance of beating them, no matter which dice* they pick.
 Even if you explain the rules and the mechanics behind the dice, you will win at an above-average rate!
 To put it simply: You'll always find a dice that's better than the others

 But don't worry, we're not talking about black magic – it's just simple intransitivity!
 Because as soon as you know in which order the dice beat each other, you can adapt and modify your strategy.
 You can remind yourself of the proper order by either counting the letters of each colour (RED > BLUE > OLIVE ...) or putting the colours into their alphabetical order (BLUE > MAGENTA > OLIVE ...).
 Don't worry, the mechanics are explained in the included instruction, as well.
 Or you could always watch the short video on the right side. ;)

 If we've managed to spark your interest in intransitivity, you can find Dr James Grime's (University of Cambridge) article that started the Grime Dice here

 *To quote the creators: "Yes, we know the singular of 'dice' is technically 'die'.
 Never say die."

 Technische detailsContents: 10 D6 dice, velour bag Dimensions: 1.5 cm x 1.5 cm x 1.5 cmAttentie: Niet geschikt voor kinderen onder de 36 maanden.